shalin4788/Springboard-DS-Track/README.md

 **API mini project** - Used Quandl API to create developer API credentials to build a json file and further, performed computations in order to determine stock prices and trading volumes.

 ## Case Studies involved
-**London housing project** - Used pandas librarires and methods to see the trend of housing market in London metropolitan areas.
+**London housing Case Study** - Used pandas librarires and functions to see the trend of housing market in London metropolitan areas.

 **SQL Country Club case study** - Used SQL intermediate concepts like joins, case statements, sub queries, windows functions etc. to solve different questions asked as a part of the project.